Gustavosaf/Condominium-balance/README.md

 ## Description
 The aim of this project is to do a descriptive analysis of a condominum over the years (2019 to 2013).

+## Motivation
+The motivation for the project comes from the need to inform the residents about the monthly condominium fee and the importance of transparency in expenses

 ## Main Features
 1• Time Series and Stacked Bar Chart to the condominuim balance.